hideonbushhhhhhh/hideonbushhhhhhh.github.io/_pages/about.md

 News
 ------
 - 12/2022: Our paper-InfoMasker was accepted at NDSS'2023.
-- 2022: Started an internship at Microsoft, advised by Dr. [Shuang Ma](https://www.shuangma.me/).
+- 2022: Started an internship at Microsoft, supervised by Dr. [Shuang Ma](https://www.shuangma.me/).

 Research Experience
 ------